cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 # Basic Docker
 In this lab you will create a Docker container for a web server and load balancer known as **NGINX**.
-This container will be used later as we build up our microservice solution in later labs.
+This container will be used in later labs as we build up our microservice solution.
 This lab will get you familiar with creating an image from an existing image, and augmenting it using a Dockerfile so that you can have a repeatable and consistent way to create a container.
   NGINX will be running in a Docker Container and you will access the server from your local machine.